vuw-research-computing/raapoi-docs/docs/external/cloud_providers.md

 ### GLOBUS

+!!! warning "External sharing coming soon!"
-__NOTE:__ Presently, users can share/transfer data to and from locations including cluster, research storage, and personal devices.
+    Presently, users can share/transfer data to and from locations including cluster, research storage, and personal devices.
 Options for enabling data sharing externally are being explored.

 First time users should be able to sign up on GLOBUS website using their university credentials by following this link: [https://app.globus.org/](https://app.globus.org/).